In this article you will learn more about the licensing of CodeTwo Email Signatures for Office 365.

 If you do not wish to continue using the software after the trial version has expired, remember to uninstall the program and deregister your tenant, or those emails that would otherwise pass through the CodeTwo Email Azure Service will be blocked.

-If your company needs additional time to test CodeTwo Email Signatures for Office 365 after the trial version expires, please contact us.
+If your company needs additional time to test CodeTwo Email Signatures for Office 365 after the trial version expires, contact us.

 Licensing of CodeTwo Email Signatures for Office 365 is based on a monthly or yearly subscription model.